yakovypg/NetArgumentParser/Documentation/OptionalArgumentsConfig.md

     description: "angle by which you want to rotate the image",
     isRequired: true);
 ```

+Note that required options in subcommands are verified only if the corresponding subcommand is handled.

 ### Hidden Options And Aliases
 Sometimes you need to hide an option from being used when printing command-line help.
 For example, to gradually refuse a deprecated argument name without breaking backwards compatibility.
 You can make the option hidden as follows: